-Explore the museum's Hall of Geology and Paleontology featuring fossil dinosaurs and other prehistoric creatures, meteorites and rocks.
-Stop by the Paleo Lab to talk with a paleontologist while seeing how fossils are prepared, catalogued and studied.
+Explore our Hall of Geology and Paleontology featuring fossil dinosaurs and other prehistoric creatures, meteorites and rocks.
+Stop by the Paleo Lab to talk with a paleontologist while seeing how fossils are properly prepared, catalogued and studied.

 Hall of Texas Wildlife